josephwilk/amrita/README.md

 ![Polite error message](http://s24.postimg.org/vlj6epnmt/Screen_Shot_2013_06_01_at_22_12_16.png)

-## Amrita I just want you for your matches
+## Amrita I just want you for your checkers

 If facts are not your thing nothing is stopping you from using ExUnits `test` function.
-You still get all of Amrita's helpful matchers.
+You still get all of Amrita's helpful checkers.

 ```elixir